j-maly/XmlTestTeamCityPlugin/README.md

 TeamCity integration
 --------------------

-Once your build is finished, you can see the examine the results in
+Once your build is finished, you can examine the results in
 * **Overview tab (build results)**
 ![XmlTest - Overview tab](https://raw.githubusercontent.com/j-maly/XmlTestTeamCityPlugin/master/docs/screenshots/overview-tab.png)
 * **Tests tab (each scenario ~ one line)**